my-private-apps/hascal/README.md

 This project exists thanks to all the people who contribute.

 ## License
-The compiler and the standard library are licensed under the GNU general public license, Please read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more details.
+The interpreter and the standard library are licensed under the GNU general public license, Please read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more details.

 ## About